 The only place approaching an urban scale in this part of Pennsylvania, Lancaster (pop.
 59,322) is the region’s commercial center, a bustling city that, for a single day during the Revolutionary War, served as capital of the rebellious United States.
-Though most visitors view it as little more than a handy base for exploring nearby Pennsylvania Dutch Country, Lancaster does have a couple of attractions in its own right, such as the redbrick, pseudo-Romanesque Central Market (23 N. Market St.) near King and Queen Streets in the center of town.
-It hosts the nation’s oldest publicly-owned, continuously-operating farmers market, currently held all day Tuesday and Friday, as well as Saturday mornings and early afternoons.
-A block south on Queen Street, the ground-floor windows of the local newspaper trace local history through headlines, starting back in 1794 and continuing up through the present day.
+Though most visitors view it as little more than a handy base for exploring nearby Pennsylvania Dutch Country, Lancaster does have a couple of attractions in its own right, such as the redbrick pseudo-Romanesque Central Market (23 N. Market St.) near King and Queen Streets in the center of town.
+It hosts the nation’s oldest publicly owned, continuously operating farmers market, currently held all day Tuesday and Friday as well as Saturday mornings and early afternoons.

-Two miles northeast of Lancaster, the state-run and well-signed Landis Valley Museum (daily, adults $12) is a popular living history park of more than 100 acres preserving and interpreting traditional rural life ways of eastern Pennsylvania.
+Two miles northeast of Lancaster, the state-run and well-signed Landis Valley Museum (Tues.-Sun. mid-Mar.-Dec., Wed.-Sun.
+Jan.-mid-Mar., $12 adults) is a popular living history park of more than 100 acres preserving and interpreting traditional rural lifeways of eastern Pennsylvania.